RetroFloppy/transformenator/readme.txt

  - ExtractMagiFiles to extract files from Magi Major Leaguer 8" disk images
  - ExtractEnsoniqFiles to extract sequencer files from 10-sector Ensoniq floppy disk images

+New transforms:
+ - Two-step conversion for Peachtree Text

 Upated transform: PFS:Write is now split into PC and Apple II variants, as they differ a little bit.

 Transformenator introduction: